LivelyCarpet87/FileSorter/README.md

 ## Set Up

-1. `python3 initFileSorter.py --rootDir /Path/To/Root/Of/Folders/To/Sort`
+1. `python3 initFileSorter.py --rootDir /Absolute/Path/To/Root/Of/Folders/To/Sort`

    This generates the config files for you.
 If the --rootDir is not given, the program will assume the working directory of the terminal session to be the rootDir.
 If --genBinIgnored is included, it will generate a folder-specific Ignored.config file for each folder.

-   **Quick Tip: Drag the rootDir folder into your terminal window to avoid typing it.**
+   **Quick Tip: Drag the folder into your terminal window instead of typing it.**

 2. Edit the generated configuration files in the /fileSortConfiguration folder in your /Path/To/Root/Of/Folders/To/Sort`